Bounds for elimination of unknowns in systems of differential-algebraic equations: Introduction

 The first theoretical method for elimination of unknowns in systems of DAEs was developed in~\cite[\S 67]{Ritt} by Ritt, the founder of differential algebra.
-The method can be viewed as a far-going generalization of Gaussian elimination and was further developed, e.g., in~\cite{BLOP,HubertDiff}.
+The method can be viewed as a far reaching generalization of Gaussian elimination and was further developed, e.g., in~\cite{BLOP,HubertDiff}.
 Ritt also proposed another approach~\cite[\S87-88]{Ritt}, which is similar to the prolongation-relaxation strategy used in 1847-48 by Cayley \cite{Cayley1847,Cayley1848} and later by Macaulay~\cite[Chapter~I]{Macaulay} for polynomial equations.
 Their technique was to reduce elimination in a system of polynomial equations~\eqref{eq:main} to elimination in a system of linear equations via an upper bound $B$ such that \begin{enumerate}[leftmargin=0.6cm,itemsep=-0.1cm,label=(\alph*)] \item considering the {\em prolongation} \item polynomial elimination of $\bm{y}$ in~\eqref{eq:main} is possible if and only if $\bm{y}$ can be eliminated in~\eqref{eq:prolpol} considered as a linear system in the monomials in $\bm{x}$ and $\bm{y}$ appearing in~\eqref{eq:prolpol} using Gaussian elimination ({\em relaxation}). \end{enumerate} Extending this idea, the approach to elimination of unknowns in a system~\eqref{eq:main} of DAEs proposed by Ritt~was: \begin{enumerate}[leftmargin=0.6cm,itemsep=-0.1cm,label=(\alph*)] \item \emph{Prolongation}: for a non-negative integer $B$, consider the derivatives \item \emph{Relaxation}: apply polynomial elimination (for example, using~\cite[\S 55-60]{Ritt}) to~\eqref{eq:diffB} viewed as polynomial equations in $\bm{x},\bm{x}',\ldots, \bm{y},\bm{y}',\ldots$. \end{enumerate} The results of Ritt~\cite[\S87-88]{Ritt} imply that, for every system~\eqref{eq:main} of DAEs, the integer $B$ can be chosen large enough so that, if an elimination of $\bm{x}$ for~\eqref{eq:main} is possible, it can be performed using polynomial elimination applied to~\eqref{eq:diffB}.
 Thus, Ritt posed the following challenge in 1932~\cite[p.~118]{Ritt}, \begin{itemize}[leftmargin=2.95cm]\item[(Ritt's Challenge)]\em For the above process to become a genuine method of decomposition, it would be necessary to have a method for determining permissible integers $B$.\end{itemize} Since then, finding a bound for $B$ has been a major problem.
-One of the classical results in model theory of differential fields is that the theory DCF$_0$ has quantifier elimination~\cite[Theorem~2.4]{MarkerMTDF}.
+One of the classical results in model theory of differential fields is that the theory of differentially closed field of characteristic zero, $\mathrm{DCF}_0$, has quantifier elimination~\cite[Theorem~2.4]{MarkerMTDF}.
 Using an algorithm for quantifier elimination as a black box, one can solve the elimination problem, which can be encoded as an elimination of existential quantifiers for the unknowns to be eliminated.
 An asymptotic analysis for the computational complexity of quantifier elimination in the case of constant coefficients was established by Grigoriev in~\cite{Grigoriev}, more than 50 years after Ritt had posed the problem.
 The complexity was shown to be bounded by an expression triple-exponential in the number of variables to be eliminated, which also involved the number of other variables, the number of equations, and the size of coefficients.
 Thus, this analysis did not give an explicit bound yielding a reasonable algorithm, so the challenge remained.
+Yet not addressing the challenge, in the special case of $\bm{x}=\varnothing$, there has been progress, described in \hyperlink{relres}{Related Results}.